-The Association office is situated in Hut E15C near the foot of Basser Steps, and can be contacted on extension
+The Association office is situated on the 3rd floor, Squarehouse, E4, lower campus, and can be contacted on extension 2673.

-2673.
 The control of the Association is vested in the General Committee which includes delegates from all the clubs.

-Membership is compulsory for all registered students, and the annual fee is \$17.
-Membership is also open to all members of staff and graduates of the University on payment of an annual fee as prescribed in the By-Laws of the Association.
+Membership is compulsory for all registered students, and the annual fee is as set out later, in Rules and Procedures, Enrolment Procedures and Fees Schedules, section 15.
+Fees.
+Membership is also open to all members of staff and graduates of the University on payment of an annual fee as prescribed in the By-laws of the Association.
 All members are invited to take part in any of the activities arranged by the Association, and to make use of the University's sporting and recreational facilities.